 Prior to this, as CEO of Australian Canegrowers his office was a plane, spending most of his time travelling to and from exotic (?) locations like Brussels, London, Bangkok, Dar es Salaam, Durbin, Canberra(!), and regional towns up and down the east coast of Australia.
 Previous to that, he was able to indulge his great passion for property as Queensland Head of the Property Council of Australia.
 He has also held management positions with the Local Government Association of Queensland; heavily engaged in Local, State and Federal Government policy development.

-Steve has successfully led complex, high profile public affairs campaigns, and has extensive experience as a media spokesperson and regularly provides comment on current public policy issues.
+Steve has successfully led complex, high profile public policy reforms, and has extensive experience as a media spokesperson and regularly provides comment on current public policy issues.

 Nicole has had a varied and extensive career over 25 years in business, government and charitable sectors.
 Starting as a property and environment lawyer with Herbert Smith Freehills and then various policy and communication roles at the Environmental Protection Agency.
 She has also been a policy and research manager with the Property Council of Australia and business development manager with ClarkeKann.
 As the principal of Fuschia Consulting she has produced corporate charity events such as the Brisbane Big City Barbecue for eight years.
 Nicole has also been an Ambassador of the Lord Mayor’s Charitable Trust since 2010.